Abdullah-Jawahir/MegaCityCabsSystem/megacitycabsystem/docs/github-workflow.md

 ### Branching Strategy
 - A `feature/docs` branch was created from `master` to add this documentation (`git checkout -b feature/docs`).
 - Changes were committed (`git commit -m "Added GitHub workflow documentation"`) and merged into `master` (`git checkout master; git merge feature/docs`).
-- The `master` branch was merged into `main` to align branches (`git checkout main; git merge master`).

 ## CI/CD Workflow
 A CI/CD pipeline was implemented using GitHub Actions to automate the build and deployment process:
-- **Trigger**: The pipeline runs on pushes to `master` or `main`.
+- **Trigger**: The pipeline runs on pushes to `master`.
 - **Steps**:
   1. Compile the project: `mvn clean compile`
   2. Run tests: `mvn test`
   3. Deploy documentation to GitHub Pages from the `docs/` folder.
 - **Purpose**: Ensures code quality through compilation and testing, and makes documentation accessible via GitHub Pages.

-The workflow configuration is stored in `.github/workflows/ci-cd.yml`.
+The workflow configuration is stored in `.github/workflows/main.yml`.

 ## Deployed Documentation
 The latest documentation (v1.0.0) is deployed to GitHub Pages at: https://github.com/Abdullah-Jawahir/MegaCityCabsSystem.git.
-This version includes features like authentication, booking, billing, and car/driver management.
+This version includes features like authentication, booking, billing, and vehicle/driver management.